epic-programmer-guy/url-shortener/README.md

 ## Usage
-The API endpoint to add links is ```127.0.0.1:8080/placeholder/add``` Add new links by POSTing a form data containing the link as "link" and the password as "password".
+The API endpoint to add links is ```127.0.0.1:8080/placeholder/add``` Add new links by POSTing an html form containing the link as "link" and the password as "password".
 A JSON containing the shortened address will be returned to you, unless an error has occured.
 I recommend [Postman](https://www.postman.com/) for ease of use.